basham/swit-workshop-a11y/slides.md

 Note:
 In the general public, JAWS and NVDA are the most used by those with no or low vision.
 JAWS is the most robust screen reader, but don't bother with it, because of its cost, at $1,000 per license.

-iOS has 85% of marketshare of assistive tech users, in both the general public and Indiana University Bloomington students.
+iOS has 85% of market share of assistive tech users, in both the general public and Indiana University Bloomington students.

 Web developers love Chrome, but it is not the best paired with screen readers.
 Almost no one uses ChromeVOX, as it is browser only.